U.S. Relations With Bahrain

 Bilateral Economic Relations

-Due to its relatively limited energy reserves, Bahrain has been diversifying its economy away from oil and gas production and is seeking to attract foreign investment and businesses.
+Due to relatively limited energy reserves, Bahrain has been diversifying its economy away from oil and gas production and provides a climate that is seeking to attract foreign investment and businesses.
 The U.S.-Bahrain Free Trade Agreement took effect on August 1, 2006, and has generated increased U.S. commercial interest in Bahrain.
-Bilateral trade between the U.S. and Bahrain has increased each year since the signing of the Free Trade Agreement, reached $1.9 billion USD in 2017.
-U.S. exports to Bahrain include machinery, aircraft, vehicles, and agricultural products.
-U.S. imports from Bahrain include fertilizers, aluminum, textiles, apparel, and organic chemicals.
+In 2019, bilateral merchandise trade reached $2.45 billion, with an additional $1.5 billion of trade in services in 2019.
+U.S. exports to Bahrain include aircraft, machinery, and motor vehicles.
+The leading U.S. imports from Bahrain include aluminum, oil, textiles, and plastics.